HOW DOES WEIGHT LOSS WORK?: A PRACTICAL, NO-NONSENSE GUIDE TO WEIGHT MANAGEMENT.

 PROTEIN IS KEY

-Protein is a key nutrient and perhaps one of the only areas of diet that science has reached a consensus on: protein is good (within reason).
-Protein should be your second practical concern after the calorie balance: high-protein diets will improve muscle gain and weight loss, as well as improving recovery between training sessions and protecting metabolic health.
+Protein is a key nutrient and perhaps one of the only areas of diet that science has reached a consensus on protein is good (within reason).
+Protein should be your second practical concern after the calorie balance: high-protein diets will improve muscle gain and weight loss, as well as improve recovery between training sessions and protect metabolic health.

 FATS AND/OR CARBS?: CUTTING THROUGH THE HYPE